wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Authentication Types

 {% include note.html content="Starting June 1, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 For information about VMware Cloud services subscriptions and original subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html).<br/>
-- For VMware Cloud services subscriptions, starting with version 13.0, the Wavefront proxy supports authentication to Operations for Applications with a VMware Cloud services token or OAuth app.<br/>
+- For VMware Cloud services subscriptions, starting with version 13.0, the Wavefront proxy supports authentication to Operations for Applications with a VMware Cloud services API token or OAuth app.<br/>
 - For original Operations for Applications subscriptions, the Wavefront proxy 13.0 still supports authentication with Operations for Applications tokens. "%}

 * If your Operations for Applications service instance is onboarded to VMware Cloud services, the proxy requires a VMware Cloud services API token with the **Proxies** [service role](csp_users_roles.html#operations-for-applications-service-roles-built-in).
 There are two supported authentication types.
 You can use: